ebi-pf-team/interproscan6/README.md

 * `SignalP-Euk`
 * `SignalP-Prok`

-> [!IMPORTANT]
-> `DeepTMHMM`, `Phobius`, `SignalP-Euk`, and `SignalP-Prok` contain licensed components that prevent them to be integrated by default in InterProScan.
-Please read [how to execute licensed analyses](#licensed-analyses).

 > [!TIP]
-> When executing exclusively analyses that do not require InterPro data, the `--datadir`, `--interpro`, and `--download` aren't used.
-These analyses are `COILS`, `DeepTMHMM`,`MobiDB-lite`, `Phobius`, `SignalP-Euk`, and `SignalP-Prok`.
+> If you only run COILS, DeepTMHMM, MobiDB‑lite, Phobius, SignalP‑Euk or SignalP‑Prok, you don't need `--datadir`, `--interpro`, or `--download`.

 ### Licensed analyses

-DeepTMHMM, Phobius, and SignalP include licensed components that cannot be included with InterProScan, therefore these analyses are deactivated by default.
+DeepTMHMM, Phobius and SignalP contain licensed components and are disabled by default.
 To enable and execute these analyses, you first need to obtain their license, and data.

 #### Obtaining licensed components